Grand Théâtre de Québec

 The Grand Théâtre de Québec (/fr/) is a performing arts complex in Quebec City, Quebec, Canada.
 It was conceived to commemorate the Canadian Centennial of 1967 and the Quebec Conference, 1864, one of the key meetings leading to the Canadian Confederation of 1867.

 Designed by Polish-Canadian architect Victor Prus, construction began in 1966 under Premier Jean Lesage but was stopped by the Union Nationale government of Daniel Johnson.
 Construction resumed in late 1967 but the theatre was not officially opened until January 16, 1971.

+In 1969, Jordi Bonet, a Spanish artist resident in Quebec, was commissioned to decorate the theatre's lobby with his mural.